 Do you have knots in your stomach over your financial situation?
 Sleepless nights?
 Creditors calling?
-You need a plan.
+You need a plan to manage your debt.
 And if bankruptcy is on your mind, it’s time to do your homework and see if it’s the best solution for your financial woes.

 “Are you saving anything for your retirement?
 If you’re not able to put any money away, that’s a long-term disaster,” Phelan said.